-If you have aplastic anaemia, your bone marrow doesn’t make enough blood cells, including red blood cells that transport oxygen to the rest of your body.
+Aplastic anaemia is a type of blood disorder where your bone marrow doesn’t make enough blood cells, including red blood cells that carry oxygen to the rest of your body.

 Stem cell transplants and aplastic anaemia

 If you have severe aplastic anaemia, your doctors may decide that you need a stem cell transplant, especially if other treatments haven’t helped.
-This will be an allograft transplant – when your new stem cells are donated by someone else.
+This will be an allogeneic transplant – when your new stem cells are donated by someone else.

 Children with aplastic anaemia are more likely to need a stem cell transplant.
 If you’re a parent who’s supporting a child through a transplant, you can read our My child is having a transplant webpage for more information and support.

 Information published: 24/01/23

 Next review due: 24/01/24